 Tell us a little bit about yourself.

 I’m a User Interface Designer specialising in design for the web, iPhone & iPad.
-29, married to a wonderful husband and living in the UK.
+31, currently Head of Design at Fahlo in Los Angeles.

 How do you enjoy your spare time?
 Have you got any hobbies?